dresdner353/energyutils/ESB_HDF_READER.md

   --verbose            Enable verbose output
 ```

+Options:
+* --file FILE [FILE ...]
+This specifies the ESB HDF file to use as input.
+You can also specifiy multiple files here or use a wildcard like HDF*.csv as a way of passing in the pattern of files to process.
+The data from each file is combined accordingly.
+* --odir /path/to/output/directory
+This specifies the output directory for the processed data.
+Each day is written to a separate JSONL file, with each hour being a line in that file
+* --timezone TIMEZONE
+Allows for specifying of a timezone.
+The default is Europe/Dublin and should be fine for any processing within Ireland the UK.
+* --partial_days
+This optional flag instructs the script to include incomplete days where the full 24 hours of data is not present.
+If this option is omitted, so will any incomplete days from the generated files.
+Usually with ESB HDF files, they both begin and terminate with incomplete days, so it is recommended you omit this flag unless a larger number of incomplete days are present and you still want a best effort calculation.

 Notes:
 * The script is run and pointed at a HDF file as downloaded from the ESB (--file file.csv)
 * Multiple files can be specified with the --file option to allow a merge of several files that overlap